Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Proofs of Section : Concentration of Attention

 \subsection{Concentration of the second order over input tokens (fixed query)}

-\Cref{lemma:expectationbound1} below allows to provides an expected concentration bound for a fixed input token $z$.
-This bound does not directly derive from \Cref{coro:proba_bound}, but also requires a careful bounding of the squared difference in the small probability event where the concentration of \Cref{coro:proba_bound} does not hold.
+Lemma~\ref{lemma:expectationbound1} below allows to provides an expected concentration bound for a fixed input token $z$.
+This bound does not directly derive from Corollary~\ref{coro:proba_bound}, but also requires a careful bounding of the squared difference in the small probability event where the concentration of Corollary~\ref{coro:proba_bound} does not hold.

 \begin{lemma} Assume $\mu$ is centered, $\sigma$ sub-Gaussian and there is $C_f \in \R_+$ such that $\sup_{z\in\R^d} \frac{\|f(z)\|}{\|z\|^p} \leq C_f$ for some $p\in\{1,2\}$.
 Then for any $z\in\R^d$,